Standards-based graphic equalizer

 The cascade implementation designs the graphic equalizer filter bank using the

-EQOrder property is not set to 2, no gain correction is
+If the EQ Order parameter is not set to 2, no gain

 Oliver, Richard J., and Jean-Marc Jot.
 "Efficient Multi-Band Digital Audio Graphic Equalizer with Accurate Frequency Response Control."
 Presented at the 139th Convention of the AES, New York, October 2015.

 Acoustical Society of America.
 American National Standard Specification for Octave-Band and Fractional-Octave-Band Analog and Digital Filters.
 ANSI S1.11-2004.
 Melville, NY: Acoustical Society of America, 2009.